 APR works every day to expand plastics recycling.

 Every year since 2009 APR has conducted a survey to evaluate residential plastics collection programs for the largest municipality in each state.
-These surveys show that rigid plastics recycling beyond just bottles is happening widely in the United States.
+These surveys show that plastics recycling beyond just bottles is happening widely in the United States.

 Most foam #6 products can be identified by the resin identification code stamped on the material.
 Foam is often mistakenly referred to as Styrofoam®, which is a registered trademark of the Dow Chemical Company for extruded polystyrene foam made for thermal insulation and craft applications.
 Foam #6 is a thermoplastic that can be recycled over and over again.
 The types of accepted foam products vary between processing facilities.